techristo/netcrudapp/README.md

 3- Go to View -> Server Object Explorer and right click on your database ( workshopDatabase ) and click on properties

-4- Find the path of your database, for me it's ( C:\Users\Ilias\workshopDatabase.mdf )
+4- Find the path of your database, for me it's ( C:\Users\user\workshopDatabase.mdf )

 5- Go back to Server Explorer and right click WorkshopDBContainer -> Modify Connection then browse to the path of your database